Comprehensive reproductive care

 Graduate certificates

-The University of Washington School of Nursing offers graduate certificates to those looking to to expand their scope of practice as APRNs and are currently clinical nurse specialists, nurse practitioners, or nurse anesthetists.
+The University of Washington School of Nursing offers graduate certificates to those looking to expand their scope of practice as APRNs and are currently clinical nurse specialists, nurse practitioners, or nurse anesthetists.
 The certificates we offer provide currently practicing or soon-to-be certified MN and DNP graduates with additional knowledge and experience to provide the most optimal, culturally relevant care to pregnant capable people and their families.
 Relevant graduate certificate programs include:

 Interested in learning more?
 Join us for an upcoming online information session, or contact us at asknursing@uw.edu to find out if this program would be a great fit and how to create a quality application.